Nazulka/Poster-Panda/README.md

     * Intuitive design: allow users to navigate the site intuitively, view products.
     * Authorisation: allow users to Register, Login and Logout.
     * Wishlist: allow users to add products to the wishlist and remove from it.
-    * Reviews: allow users to leave product reviews on the website.
+    * Reviews: allow users to add, edit, delete product reviews on the website.
     * Simple checkout: allow users to checkut in a few simple steps.
     * Secure payment: allow users to securely enter their payment details to complete the purchase.
-    * Superuser: allow admin user to add, edit delete products to keet the store up to date.
+    * Superuser: allow admin user to add, edit delete products to keep the store up to date.

 ### Structure
 The database structure was created as a visual representation for logical understanding of the data.
 Detailed information can be found in the [Information Architecture]() section.